cosmo3769/mobileNet_node_Browser/README.md

 2.Open your favourite code editor(in my case, i opened my vscode).

-3.Make a local folder server with **mkdir server** in your terminal.
+3.In your terminal, type **mkdir server** to make a local folder named server.

-4.**cd server/** - In your terminal, write this to get inside server folder.
+4.In your terminal, type **cd server/** to get inside server folder.

-5.**npm init -y** - This will create a package.json file where all the dependencies of project exists.
+5.In your terminal, type **npm init -y** to create a package.json file where all the dependencies of project exists.

 ###### package.json